-- Establish procedures for (i) the receipt, retention, and treatment of complaints received by the issuer regarding accounting, internal accounting controls or audit matters, and (ii) the confidential anonymous submission by employees of the issuer of concerns regarding questionable accounting or auditing matters. - Review and approving the Corporation's hiring policies regarding current or former partners or employees of the current and former auditors of the Corporation or its subsidiaries. - Review activities, organizational structure and qualifications of the Chief Financial Officer and the staff in the financial reporting area and see to it that matters related to succession planning are raised for consideration by the Board. - Review management's program of risk assessment and steps taken to address significant risks or exposures of all types, including insurance coverage and tax compliance.
+- Establish procedures for (i) the receipt, retention, and treatment of complaints received by the issuer regarding accounting, internal accounting controls or audit matters, and (ii) the confidential anonymous submission by employees of the issuer of concerns regarding questionable accounting or auditing matters. - Review and approving the Corporation's hiring policies regarding current or former partners or employees of the current and former auditors of the Corporation or its subsidiaries. - Review activities, organizational structure and qualifications of the Chief Financial Officer and the staff in the financial reporting area and see to it that matters related to succession planning are raised for consideration by the Board. - Review management's program of risk assessment and steps taken to address significant risks or exposures of all types, including insurance coverage and tax compliance and, in particular, assess the Corporation's financial risks and supervise management's program to address such risks.